ibm-cloud-docs/schematics/workspace-setup.md

 ## Creating a deploy to {{site.data.keyword.bplong_notm}}
 {: #create-deploy-to-schematics}

-{{site.data.keyword.bplong_notm}} now supports an efficient way to share your Git-sourced repository in a cloned copy of the code in a new Git repository to deploy to {{site.data.keyword.cloud_notm}} without affecting your original code.
+{{site.data.keyword.bplong_notm}} now supports an efficient way to share your Git repository in a cloned copy of the code in a new Git repository to deploy to {{site.data.keyword.cloud_notm}} without affecting your original code.
 For more information, about deploy to {{site.data.keyword.cloud_notm}}, see [Create deploy to Schematics](/docs/terraform?topic=terraform-create_deploy_to_schematics).

 ## Setting up a continuous delivery toolchain for your workspace
 {: #continuous-delivery}